Getting More Out of Your Content Marketing

 What does repurposing your content look like?

 One of Brandpoint’s key differentiators and a major part of our value proposition is the Content Marketing Operating System (CMOS).
-The first time we spoke about this concept — which details our proven process for creating and executing a robust marketing plan from start to finish — was back in 2018.
-Since then, this topic has been shared, pitched and distributed across tons of different channels.
+This topic has been shared, pitched and distributed across tons of different channels.
 Some of these include:

 These are just a few examples.
 And, of course, this doesn’t represent the many social media posts, internal communications mentions, newsletter emails, blog posts, event invitations and other communications efforts that have come with this topic over the course of this content’s lifespan.